DirtyHarryLYL/HAKE-Action/README.md

 # HAKE-Action
-HAKE-Action is a project to open the SOTA action understanding studies based on our [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
+HAKE-Action (TensorFlow) is a project to open the SOTA action understanding studies based on our [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
 It includes reproduced SOTA models and their HAKE-enhanced versions.
 HAKE-Action is authored by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Xinpeng Liu, Liang Xu, Cewu Lu.
 Currently, it is manintained by Yong-Lu Li, Xinpeng Liu and Liang Xu.

 #### **News**: (2020.6.16) Our larger version [HAKE-Large](https://github.com/DirtyHarryLYL/HAKE#hake-large-for-instance-level-hoi-detection) (>120K images, activity and part state labels) is released!